What is the Hearst Video Fellowship Program?

 Fellow job in San Marcos, TX

-The appointment involves substantial and full-time commitment to research, scholarship, teaching, or other professional activities.
-Eligibility for annual reappointment is contingent upon satisfactory annual performance evaluations during the term period, in addition to continuity of funding and departmental need.
+These appointments will involve a substantial and full-time commitment to research, scholarship, teaching, or other professional activities.
+Eligibility for annual reappointment is contingent upon satisfactory performance evaluations during the term period, in addition to continuity of funding and departmental/school need.
 For more information, please visit Postdoctoral Scholar Appointments, AA/PPS No. 04.01.24 (7.21).

-This posting is for the fall 2024, spring 2025, and summer 2025 semesters.
-Please note that this posting is not intended to convey that such a need currently exists.
-Applicants applying for a pool post-doc position will be available to the departmental search committee for consideration in case the need arises.
+This posting is not intended to convey that such a need currently exists.
+Applicants applying for a pool position will be available to the departmental search committee for consideration in case the need arises.

 Positions are subject to availability of funds.